-The program selects, trains and deploys young business and development professionals to serve as a low cost and effective bridge between enterprising people in low-income regions and investors.
-Frontier Market Scouts live in indigenous communities for 2-6 months, seek out enterprising people, facilitate exchange of ideas, help shape business ideas and plans, and generate potential opportunities for social and commercial investors.
+The program selects and trains emerging business and development professionals to serve* as a low cost and effective bridge between enterprising people in low-income regions and investors.
+Frontier Market Scouts fellows commit for fellowships lasting 2-12 months.
+Typically, FMS fellowships include one of the following focuses:

-The next training programs will be offered in three locations:
+The winter training programs will be offered in two locations:

-A Frontier Market Scout, working with an investment or development organization, immerses her/him self in a low-income community for four to six months and strives to discover and develop projects that can attract social and commercial investments.
+A Frontier Market Scout fellow, working with an investment or development organization, immerses her/himself in a low-income community for two to six months and strives to discover and develop projects that can attract social and commercial investments.

-Frontier Scouts contribute to poverty alleviation and wealth creation through entrepreneurship and enterprise development in low-income areas of the world.
+Frontier Market Scouts fellows contribute to poverty alleviation and wealth creation through entrepreneurship and enterprise development in low-income areas of the world.

 The program integrates local entrepreneurial development, and transnational development and delivery.
 The design aims to serve both students and entrepreneurs, and to create a symbiotic relationship between them to achieve enterprise development and human capital development goals.